kostia/kick-it/README.md

 local:                     false # Same as the "-l" CLI option.
 local_scrival:             false # Same as the "-c" CLI option.
 local_scrival_kickstarter: false # Same as the "-k" CLI option.
+local_scrival_editor:      false # Same as the "-z" CLI option.
 quiet:                     false # Same as the "-q" CLI option.
 ```